HomeGuidesAPI Reference

 Queue capacity

 You can set the queue capacity to initialize the backing queue for the executor service.
-If the queue fills up, events will be dropped, and an exception will be logged.
-Setting a higher queue value will prevent event loss but will use more memory if the workers cannot keep up with the production rate.
+This drops an event if the queue fills up and logs an exception.
+Setting a higher queue value prevents event loss but uses more memory if the workers cannot keep up with the production rate.

 Number of workers